The Baylor2 Medical Track Program is a combined 8-year baccalaureate/MD program for high-achieving students.

 This program is only open to U.S. Citizens and Permanent Residents.

 The Admissions Office will notify students who meet the criteria and invite them to apply for the program.
-Invitations are typically emailed in December.
 Invited students are asked to submit an application, essay, and resume highlighting their experience in the medical profession.
 Upon receipt of the completed application, applicants will be invited to campus to interview with Baylor faculty and staff members.
 This will be a one-on-one interview process.
-The first-round interview date is Friday, January 25, 2013.
+The first-round interview date is Friday, January 31, 2014.
 After all interviews have been completed at Baylor University, the screening committee will select the top applicants and send a short list of the most highly qualified individuals and their credentials to the Baylor College of Medicine for consideration.
-Baylor College of Medicine will conduct a second round of interviews and select the four students to receive guaranteed admission into Baylor College of Medicine provided the selected students meet or exceed the requirements below.
+Baylor College of Medicine will conduct a second round of interviews and select the six students to receive guaranteed admission into Baylor College of Medicine provided the selected students meet or exceed the requirements below.

 Requirements for the Undergraduate Program